A larger piece of the sales pie for the producer

 How do I join a REKO network?

-Contact the moderator if you are interested in joining.
+Contact the moderator if you are interested in joining a REKO network.

 Products must not be advertised before the moderator has approved them.
 The moderator is entitled to remove a notice from any producer who has not been accepted to the group (even if orders for the products have been made).

-The REKO guidelines include information on the food-related legislative requirements that must be taken into account in the sale of products via a REKO network.
-With REKO-network-specific descriptions (or guidelines prepared by the network moderator), you can read more detailed information on the network’s practices and procedures.
+The Finnish REKO guidelines include information on the food-related legislative requirements that must be taken into account in the sale of products via a REKO network.
+These guidelines can be used as a baseline for setting up a network anywhere in the world, but be sure to check the local legislation for necessary edits.

-The REKO guidelines (information on the food-related legislative requirements)
+The REKO guidelines in Finland (information on the food-related legislative requirements).

 REKO for a moderator